VezertVezert

 Speed directly affects user behavior.
 According to Google's Web.dev research, a 1-second delay in page load can reduce conversions by up to 7%.
 Performance problems undermine conversion optimization before users even evaluate the offer.

 Once launched, website development transitions into a maintenance phase.
 The focus shifts from building features to refining, stabilizing, and preparing the system for growth.
-This is where structured website maintenance and optimization become essential.
+This is where structured maintenance and optimization become essential.

 Speed, Stability & Scalability in Post-Launch Optimization